raxoft/form_input/README.md

 The provided template snippets will take care of rendering the form parameters as well as any errors detected back to the user.
 You just get to use the input and control the flow the way you want.
+In fact, it's not limited to form input only either - it can be used with any web request input, including that of [AJAX] or [REST] API end points.
 The gem is completely framework agnostic, comes with full test coverage, and even supports multi-step forms and localization out of the box.